 Stage 2B, 3 and 4A

-Some women who are afraid of surgical treatment ask their doctor if it is possible to cure cervical cancer without surgery.
-Drugs are rarely used during the treatment.
+Some women who are afraid of surgery ask their doctor if cervical cancer can be cured without surgery.
+Medicines are rarely used during treatment.

-However, the purpose of their application is:
+However, the purpose of their application:

-- Reduction of tumor size before surgery
+- Reducing the size of the tumor before surgery

-- Slowing the tumor growth
+- Slowing tumor growth

 At what stage of cervical cancer is chemotherapy used?